adarshsingh3618/voice-stress-detector/README.md

 ---

-## ⭐ Contributing
+## ⭐ Contribution

 Contributions are welcome.
-Open an issue or submit a PR.
+Feel free to open issues or submit pull requests.

 ---